-AT&T is a solid choice for the nomadic set seeking cellular coverage to provide mobile internet on their journey.
+AT&T is a solid choice for nomads seeking cellular coverage to provide mobile internet on their journey.

 But - finding an AT&T plan with enough data to act as a home internet replacement for can be a bit challenging.

-One option that a large number of nomads have found success in utilizing is renting an unlimited AT&T data plan - which offers shareable, unlimited (depending on the vendors definition of 'unlimited') data.
+One option that a large number of nomads have found success in utilizing is renting an AT&T data plan that provides an adequate amount of data as a primary internet connection.

 What You Need to Know

 - Upfront costs: Your start-up costs are set by the vendor, and can include the purchase of a SIM card, an activation fee and possibly a mobile hotspot device or router.
 They may term some start up costs as a 'membership fee' to qualify for obtaining data access.

 - Gear: Some vendors specify which devices their plan works on and even require purchasing from them - this may be based on the carrier blocking access to certain devices, they need to make setting changes for an unauthorized plan to work or for standardizing their support.
 It is possible that the carrier starts blocking a device you are using and you may need to purchase a new device to continue service.
 In extreme cases, the carriers can blacklist devices from future use on their network.
 Make sure the device you use is optimal for your use and the carrier the plan is based on.

 - Monthly Costs: Monthly costs are set by the vendor based on current market demand.
 This is usually a month-to-month agreement, which gives you the flexibility to discontinue service as needed.
 But remember, no-contract goes both ways - pricing or terms can change at anytime.
 Some may offer a prepaid quarterly or annual option - but there's typically no refund should the vendor lose their plan before your prepaid term is up.